canjs/canjs/docs/can-guides/introduction/technical.md

 Combining requests combines multiple incoming requests into one, if possible.
 This is done with the help of [set algebra](https://en.wikipedia.org/wiki/Algebra_of_sets).

-DoneJS collects requests that are made within a few milliseconds of each other, and if they are pointed at the same API, tries to combine them into a single superset request.
+CanJS collects requests that are made within a few milliseconds of each other, and if they are pointed at the same API, tries to combine them into a single superset request.

 For example, the video below shows an application that shows two filtered lists of data on page load - a list of completed and incomplete todos.
 Both are subsets of a larger set of data - the entire list of todos.